 - Mobile Phone (don’t forget the charger!), an extension lead can be really helpful too

 - A book, Kindle or ebooks, laptop or tablet

 - Notebook and pen – always useful for general notes, lists, questions you need to ask your medical team, or recording your expressing times/volumes

 - Something small to keep you occupied while on bed rest or for quiet time in the NICU – colouring books, or even crafty things like crochet or knitting!

 - My NICU Journey or another premature baby book – to record the details of your baby’s stay in the unit (suitable books available here)

 Food and Drink:

 - Plenty of snacks.
-Hospital food isn’t amazing so pack your favourite muesli bars, fresh or dried fruit, nuts and seeds, crackers, biscuits, lollies, chocolate etc. Once baby is born you’ll need to keep up your energy intake to help with milk supply
+Hospital food isn’t amazing so pack heaps of your favourite muesli bars, fresh or dried fruit, nuts and seeds, crackers, biscuits, lollies, chocolate etc. Once baby is born you’ll need to keep up your energy intake to help with milk supply

 - Water Bottle